CartoDB/Windshaft-cartodb/docs/named_maps.md

   Uploading a MapConfig creates a Named Map.
 MapConfigs are uploaded to the server by sending the server a "template".json file, which contain the [MapConfig specifications](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/).

 **Note:** There is a limit of 4,096 Named Maps allowed per account.
-If you need to create more Named Maps, it is recommended to use template maps instead of uploading multiple [Named Map MapConfigs](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#named-map-layer-options).
+If you need to create more Named Maps, it is recommended to use a single Named Map and change the variables using [placeholders](#placeholder-format), instead of uploading multiple [Named Map MapConfigs](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#named-map-layer-options).

 ## Create